GFA-spec/GFA-spec/GFA2-spec.md

 otherwise.

-Position intervals are always intervals in the segment in its normal orientation.
+Position intervals are always intervals in the segment in its normal orientation *before being oriented by the orientation signs*.
 If a minus sign is specified, then the interval of the second segment is reverse complemented in order to align with the interval of the first segment.
 That is,
-<code>S s1 - s2 b1 e1 b2 e2</code> aligns s1[b1,e1] to the reverse complement of s2[b2,e2].
+<code>S s1+ s2- b1 e1 b2 e2</code> aligns s1[b1,e1] to the reverse complement of s2[b2,e2].

 A field for a
 [**CIGAR string**](https://samtools.github.io/hts-specs/SAMv1.pdf)